my-flow/raftex/README.md

 1. Clone the repository with `git clone git@github.com:my-flow/raftex.git`.
 2. Install the required dependencies with `mix deps.get`.

+## Watch simulation in a browser

+1. Start web server with `mix phoenix.start`
+2. Open a web browser and visit URL _http://localhost:4000_

+## Watch simulation in a terminal

-3. Start Elixir's interactive shell with `iex -S mix`.
+1. Start Elixir's interactive shell with `iex -S mix`.
-4. Run a simulation with 5 distributed nodes: `iex(1)> Raftex.run`
+2. Run a simulation with 5 distributed nodes: `iex(1)> Raftex.run`

 ## Copyright & License